 Where to Eat in Cartagena

-Crepes & Waffles: Crepes & Waffles is a Colombian chain but it’s actually pretty tasty.
-They open late morning and it’s a great spot for breakfast or lunch.
-The location within the walled city has an upstairs dining area with outdoor tables overlooking the streets below.
+Crepes & Waffles: Crepes & Waffles is a popular Colombian chain that offers a variety of crepes and waffles, perfect for breakfast or lunch.
+The walled city location has an upstairs dining area with outdoor seating, offering a lovely view of the streets below.

 Where to Stay in Cartagena